LeonorPDX/LeonorPDX.github.io/_posts/2020-07-14-devise_omniauth_and_rails.markdown

 ### Overriding Devise Registrations

 Next, we’re going to add a name field on our sign up form, update the params for the controller to accept the name input, and let Devise know we’re using our own controller in `config/routes.rb`.
-I also recommend validating the name attribute in the User model, but you do you with validations -- I’m not getting into that in this blog post.
+I also recommend validating the name attribute in the User model, but you do you with validations—I’m not getting into that in this blog post.

 Open the registration form at `views/devise/registrations/new.html.erb`.